Aspen’s sister ski company will soon reveal name, pass products

 November 22, 2017

-Aspen Skiing Co.'s new sister ski conglomerate will soon announce its name and, probably more importantly to skiers and snowboarders, unveil some new pass options later in the year for 2018-19.
+Aspen Skiing Co.'s new sister ski conglomerate will soon announce its name and, probably more importantly to skiers and snowboarders, unveil some new pass options later in the season for 2018-19.

 David Perry, president and chief operating officer for the new firm, said this week his team has selected a name and will release it before the holidays.